 An introduction to research tools and the efficient use of theological resources.
 Practical application is emphasized with attention to information access, information literacy, basic research (concepts, planning, and resources), retrieval, and critical analysis and thinking.
 This course may not be used as an advanced substitute in Theology and Christian Thought.
-This course is restricted toMA(BTS) students.
+This course is restricted to MTS students.
+Note: This course is taught as a directed study.